 The clients are devices that access resources inside the perimeter and are used to access the applications or data in the zone.
 They include laptops, smartphones, and tablets.

 These clients are of 2 types initiating hosts and accepting hosts.
 Initiating host communicates with the controller to define to which device they can connect, and the accepting host accepts communication that the SDP controller allows.

 Gateways are also used as a component in some architecture.
 For example, they function as accepting hosts between two devices.

 SDP deployment models

 This deployment model minimizes the damage from lateral movement attacks, like OS and application vulnerability exploits, MitM attacks, and server scanning.

 You can deploy it inside a network or directly on the internet to segregate authorized users from unauthorized ones and protect servers.
 It is ideal for organizations using either cloud-based or legacy on-premises applications.

 It is the same as client-to-gateway deployment.
 The difference is that here SDP protects the server instead of the gateway.

-It would be best if you considered some factors to decide which deployment is good, that includes analysis of load-balancing needs, the servers’ elasticity, and the number of servers a company is required to protect behind this software.
+It would be best to consider some factors to decide which deployment is good, including analysis of load-balancing needs, the servers’ elasticity, and the number of servers a company is required to protect behind this software.
 This model is good for enterprises with cloud-based applications.

 This model allows organizations to protect servers that offer representational state transfer (REST) services, Simple Object Access Protocol(SOAP) services, a remote procedure call (RPC), or an application programming interface (API) from all unauthorized hosts on the network.
 It is most suitable for companies that use cloud-based IoT.